openstack-archive/fuel-docs/pages/install-guide/0000-intro.rst

 .. image:: /_images/how-it-works_svg.jpg
   :align: center

-About Fuel Deployment Options
+Deployment Modes
 -----------------------------
 You can use Fuel™ for OpenStack to create virtually any OpenStack configuration.
 However, Mirantis provides several pre-defined architectures for your convenience.
 The pre-defined architectures include:

-* **Simple (non-HA)**
+* **Multi-node (non-HA)**
-   The Simple (non-HA) installation provides an easy way to install an entire OpenStack cluster without requiring the degree of increased hardware involved in ensuring high availability.
+  The Multi-node (non-HA) environment provides an easy way to install an entire OpenStack cluster without requiring the degree of increased hardware involved in ensuring high availability.
   Mirantis recommends that you use this architecture for testing purposes.

+* **Multi-node with HA**
+  The Multi-node with HA environment is dedicated for highly available production deployments.
+Using Multi-node with HA you can deploy additional services, such as Cinder, Neutron, and Ceph.
+  You can create the following multi-node environments:

-* **Compact High Availability**
+  * **Compact HA**
-   The Compact HA architecture provides high availability and at the same time saves on hardware.
-When you deploy the Compact HA, Fuel uses controller nodes to install Swift.
-Therefore, it reduces the hardware requirements by eliminating the need for additional storage servers while addressing high availability requirements.
+    The Compact HA installation provides high availability and at the same time saves on hardware.
+When you deploy  Compact HA, Fuel uses controller nodes to install Swift.
+Therefore, the hardware requirements are reduced by eliminating the need for additional  storage servers while addressing the high availability requirements.

-* **Full High Availability**
+  * **Full HA**
     The Full HA installation requires maximum hardware and provides complete highly available OpenStack deployment.
-With Full HA, you can install independent Swift and Proxy nodes.
-Using standalone Swift and Proxy servers, you can isolate their operations from your controller nodes.
+With Full HA, you can install independent Ceph and Cinder nodes.
+Using the standalone Ceph and Cinder servers, you can isolate their operations from the controller nodes.

 With Fuel, you can create your own cloud environment that include additional components.